 Working class (or lower class, labouring class, sometimes proletariat) is a term used in the social sciences and in ordinary conversation to describe those employed in lower tier jobs (as measured by skill, education and lower incomes), often extending to those in unemployment or otherwise possessing below-average incomes.
 Working classes are mainly found in industrialized economies and in urban areas of non-industrialized economies.

-- 1,923,579 all-time users
+- 3,322,870 all-time readers

 - 11 Amazing Examples of Disruptive Technology